AnnieThomas02/Starbucks-Capstone-Project/README.md

 - The income of everyone is between 30k and 120k where men earn more in the lower spectrum (less than 75k) and women earn more in the higher spectrum.

--Customers with age 118 are mostly either fake entries or abnormalities or customers who did not want to disclose that information.
+- Customers with age 118 are mostly either fake entries or abnormalities or customers who did not want to disclose that information.
 If need be, we can drop them during the preprocessing of the dataset.

 - The most common offer type among all age groups is the BOGO, followed by the Discount Offers.
 Whereas, the least common offer to be sent is the informational offers.
 I believe that BOGO offers are more attractive compared to other offers provided by Starbucks.